Quoorex/minecraft-server-eu-bot/README.md

   - Botting only votes
   - Botting rewards (typing usernames in)
 - Run the bot at randomized times each day
-- Implement proxy support to bypass ip bans
+- Implement a proxy scraper
 - Ip ban check
 - Document the installation process